4 Hypothesis and equivalence tests

 After analyzing these data, Thornton (2008) concluded 34% of participants in the control group sought to learn their HIV status.
 In contrast, a small monetary incentive doubled this proportion.
 Simply put, the intervention proved to be highly successful and cost effective.

 Over the next few chapters, we will use the marginaleffects package to analyze various aspects of Thornton’s data.
-Here, we begin by focusing on this research question: Do minors, young adults, and older adults have different propensities to seek information about their HIV status?
+Here, we ask: Do minors, young adults, and older adults have different propensities to seek information about their HIV status?

 To answer this question, let us consider a linear probability model with the binary outcome as dependent variable and each level of the agecat variable as predictors: